maithgopalan/c2-dataviz-2025/content/syllabus/index.markdown

 ### Final Project (70 points; 35%)

 Please see the [assignments](../assignments/) page for full details on the final project, which will include a portfolio of your data visualizations using the [course data](../2021-12-10-accessing-the-data/).
-At least **three** different data visualizations must be included, as well as the history of how the visualization changed over time (initial draft to final product).
+At least **four** different data visualizations must be included, as well as the history of how the visualization changed over time (initial draft to final product).
 The portfolios must be housed on *GitHub* and be reproducible.
 It can be helpful to make final modifications to your plot through systems outside of R (e.g., Adobe Illustrator, Inkscape).
 If you choose to make these modifications (not required) they are the one (and only) acceptable exception to full reproducibility.

 The due date for the proposal can be (somewhat) flexible.
 However, unlike the labs and homework, the remaining aspects of the final project cannot be changed and you will lose points if your work is submitted late without prior approval.
 This is mostly because of concerns related peer-review and completing the project by the end of the term.